astronomer/docs/learn/airflow-advanced-cluster-policies.md

 This policy is applicable to Kubernetes Pod created at runtime when using the `KubernetesPodOperator` or `KubernetesExecutor`.
 This is a policy function that allows altering an `kubernetes.client.models.V1Pod` object before Airflow passes it to the Kubernetes client for scheduling.

-This could be used, for instance, to alter the resoures for a Pod or to add sidecar or init containers to every worker pod launched.
+For instance, one could use this to alter the resources for a Pod or to add sidecar or init containers to every worker pod launched.
 Astro, however, does not allow adding init or sidecar containers.
 [Astro](https://www.astronomer.io/docs/astro/deployment-metrics) provides advanced logging, metrics collection, and multiple ways to manage your environment without the need to run separate containers to collect stats or apply environment settings.

 Some example implementations include:

-- Set resource requests and limits.
+- Setting resource requests and limits.
-- Increase resources assigned to a Pod.
+- Increasing resources assigned to a Pod.

 #### Example